Tinkerforge/doc/source/Hardware/Bricklets/LCD_20x4.rst

    :align: center
    :target: ../../_images/Bricklets/lcd_20x4_brickv.jpg

-Click on the LCD 20x4 tab and input an string to the text field.
+Input an string to the text field.
 You can choose the line and the start position at which the text is displayed.
 Press "Send Text" to display it.
 Press "Backlight On" such that you can read the LCD easier.
 Play around with the three onboard buttons and look